How to Use AI for Storytelling and Narrative Building in Speeches

 Can AI write good stories for speeches?

-AI can structure and refine stories, but the best speech stories come from real experience.
-AI is most valuable when it helps you shape a true story you already have, finding the core narrative, identifying the strongest entry point, and cutting details that do not serve the message.
-Invented stories lack the authenticity that makes audiences trust you.
+AI can structure and refine a story, but the best speech stories come from real experience.
+It is most useful when it shapes a true story you already have: finding the core narrative, spotting the strongest entry point, and cutting the detail that does not serve the message.
+Invented stories lack the authenticity that earns an audience's trust.

 How long should a story be in a speech?

-Most speech stories work best between 30 and 90 seconds.
-Anything longer risks losing the audience's attention unless the story is exceptionally compelling.
-Use AI to help you cut a long story down to its essential moments, keeping only the details that serve the emotional core and the connection to your message.
+Most work best between 30 and 90 seconds.
+Much longer and you risk losing the room unless the story is exceptional.
+Use AI to cut a long story to its essential moments, keeping only the details that carry the emotional core and the link to your message.

-How many stories should I include in a single talk?
+How many stories should I include in a single presentation?

-For a 15 to 20 minute talk, one to three stories is the right range.
-Each should serve a different purpose: one to open with connection, one to illustrate your main point, and optionally one to close with resonance.
-More than three and the talk becomes a series of anecdotes rather than a structured argument.
+For a 15 to 20 minute presentation, one to three is the right range, each doing a different job: one to open with connection, one to illustrate your main point, and perhaps one to close with resonance.
+More than three and it becomes a string of anecdotes rather than a structured argument.

 Should I ever use hypothetical stories in a speech?

-Hypothetical stories can work if they are clearly framed as hypothetical.
+Hypotheticals work if you frame them clearly as hypothetical.
 "Imagine you are in this situation" is honest and can be effective.
-Presenting a hypothetical as something that actually happened is dishonest and risky.
-Audiences are perceptive, and if they suspect a story is fabricated, it undermines everything else you say.
+Presenting a hypothetical as something that really happened is dishonest and risky, because audiences are perceptive, and the moment they suspect a story is invented, it undermines everything else you say.

 TL;DR: How to Use AI for Storytelling and Narrative Building in Speeches

-AI helps you shape and structure real stories, but should never replace the authentic experiences that make stories powerful.
+AI helps you shape and structure real stories, but it should never replace the genuine experiences that give a story its power.

-Use AI to find the core narrative in your raw experiences, not to invent stories
+• Use AI to find the core narrative in your raw experiences, not to invent stories from nothing.

 More From Liam Sandford